uctakeoff/uc-jni/README.md

 ## Resolve Classes

-There is also a wrapper function of `FindClass()`, but you should not normally use this if you use uc-jni.
+There is also a wrapper function of `FindClass()`, but you should not normally use this if you use *uc-jni*.

 ```cpp
     // I do not recommend